home-assistant/scenegen/README.md

 light.dining_room
 ```

-If you run scenegen with the `--mapfile` argument pointing to that file you will only get output for the listed entities (the name of the section is irrelevant).
+If you run scenegen with the `--mapfile` argument pointing to that file you will only get output for the listed entities (the name of the section is irrelevant if not using the `--filter` option).
 A more complex mapfile might look like this:

 ```
 [Outside]